abhilash2429/MNIST-Digit-Recognition-from-scratch/README.md

 # (0-9) MNIST Digit Draw & Predict

-I know this Project is much Older than me , But as a newbie just getting into Deep Learning , Learning Perceptrons and Neural Netwoks.
-This project was fun as im testing my computer to recognize digits like i used to test small kids when they start to learn digits and Alphabets😂
+I know this project is much older than me, but as a newbie just getting into Deep Learning, learning about Perceptrons and Neural Networks, this was a fun experiment.
+It felt like testing my computer to recognize digits — just like how we test little kids when they’re learning numbers and alphabets 😂

-I have Implemented SGD on a tiny neural network with two hidden layers.
-I have implemented it from scratch using only NumPY , no tensorflow and keras 👍.
-The Network had achieved a terrible 95.4% Accuracy and sometimes may recognize 7 as 3 or 4 whatever Looking Forward to learn CNN's and wil try to achieve a 98+ Accuracy.
+I implemented Stochastic Gradient Descent (SGD) on a tiny neural network with two hidden layers, built completely from scratch using NumPy (no TensorFlow or Keras 👍).
+The network achieved a “terrible” 95.4% accuracy, and sometimes mistakes 7 for 3 or 4 — whatever 😅.

+Looking forward to diving into CNNs next and hopefully pushing that accuracy past 98%!

 ---